Curriculum and Pedagogy

 All books, both text and recommended reading, will be available for purchase onsite through the Archbishop Flynn Catechetical Institute, with proceeds going to support the Catechetical Institute and a scholarship program.

-After the two-year catechetical course, students who complete the course requirements will be given a certificate of completion by the Archbishop or Bishop of the Archdiocese of Saint Paul and Minneapolis.
+After the two-year catechetical course, students who complete the course requirements will be given a certificate of completion from the Archbishop of Saint Paul and Minneapolis.
 The certificate shows that the student has not only completed the course work but has, in writing, reflected on how the content of the faith can be incorporated into his/her life and activities in the Church.